chapel-lang/chapel/doc/rst/technotes/libraries.rst

    ./a.out -nl 2

-Users do not need to call the generated module initialization function for multilocale libraries. <TODO> CHECK THIS WITH A COMMITTED TEST <TODO>
+Users also still need to call the generated module initialization function for multilocale libraries, as mentioned in that section.

 In Python
 ~~~~~~~~~